alttch/eva3/doc/quickstart.rst

     every 30 seconds.
 To sync them manually, use "eva lm controller reload" command.

 Put the following HTML to "/opt/eva/ui/index.html".
-Any Javascript framework can be used, but in this example we will use pure vanilla JS only:
+Any Javascript front-end interface library can be used, but in this example we will use pure vanilla JS
+only:

 .. code:: html

     <html>
     <head>
         <title>My first cool EVA-ICS HMI</title>
         <script type="text/javascript" src="eva.framework.min.js"></script>
     </head>
     <body>
         <div>Temperature: <span id="temp"></span></div>